LionelDraghi/bbt/README.md

 ## Status of the project

-As of version 0.0.x, bbt is in an early stage, meaning that his behavior is subject to changes.
+bbt is in an early stage, meaning that his behavior is subject to changes.
 Feel free to make suggestions [in bbt discussions](https://github.com/LionelDraghi/bbt/discussions).

 The code has grown fast in the first three months, and is far from being clean.
 Nevertheless, bbt is working.
 It has as a serious [test base](docs/tests/features_results.md).
-In real life, the [acc](https://github.com/LionelDraghi/ArchiCheck) project started the migration of its large tests base to bbt.
+In real life, the [acc](https://github.com/LionelDraghi/ArchiCheck) project has started the migration of its large tests base to bbt.

 ## Limitations